Iinaus/nodejs_rest_api/README.md

 ## About

-This project is a Node.js-based RESTful API designed to manage user data and store information.
+This project is a NodeJS-based RESTful API designed to manage user data and store information.
 It serves as a practical exercise for learning web programming interfaces and backend development concepts.
 The project was developed as part of the coursework for the Web Programming Interfaces course at Lapland University of Applied Sciences.

 With this exercise we practiced:
 - Setting up a NodeJS backend with Express.